DiegoSalazar/gifantry/README.md

 # Gifantry

 Gifantry is a Rails based web app that allows bulk upload and tagging/categorization of images.
 It provides full text search and quick direct link copy.
+It has Facebook login as well as traditional email based login.

 ## Installation